ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # Kafka Server host:port
    server=localhost:9092

-   # A file to configure the properites of kafka clients
+   # A file to configure the properties of kafka clients
    kafka_properties=

    # Name of alarm tree root.